Holgate History, Family Crest & Coats of Arms

 - Origins Available:

 The origins of the Holgate name come from when the Anglo-Saxon tribes ruled over Britain.
-The name Holgate was originally derived from a family having lived in the area of Holdgate in Hereford.
-Holgate was also listed as a township in the suburbs of York at one time.
+The name Holgate was originally derived from a family having lived in Holdgate, a parish, in the union of Ludlow, hundred of Munslow, in Shropshire.

 Early Origins of the Holgate family